signalfx/signalfx-agent/tests/README.md

 automatically removed when the tests complete since there is currently no way of knowing which test will be last to teardown the fixtures.
-As a workaround, the `make run-k8s-tests` command will remove any running minikube and registry containers before running the tests.
+As a workaround, the `make run-k8s-tests` command will remove any running minikube and registry containers before and after the tests start.